bukosabino/ta/README.md

 > pip3 install ta
 ```

+To use this library you should have a financial time series dataset including “Timestamp”, “Open”, “High”, “Low”, “Close” y “Volume” columns.

+You should clean or fill nan values in your dataset before add technical analysis features.

 You can get code examples in "examples_to_use" folder.

 If you don't know any feature you can view the notebook: "examples/visualize_features.ipynb".